ipld/ipld/README.md

 algorithm."

-So now, with multihash, a single identifier can get us any set of binary data (what we all a "Block") from anywhere in the world.
+So now, with multihash, a single identifier can get us any set of binary data (what we call a "Block") from anywhere in the world.

 That's *data*, we've got that covered, but now we need to go from *data* to **data structures**.